 Policies and Proceduresp>In this section you will find information on national guidance, as well as local policies and procedures relating to the operation of safety cameras.

 Not all camera sites are in operation at the same time.
 West Midlands Police can enforce any speed limit on any road in the West Midlands.
 The only requirement in law for speeding convictions to be valid is that there is appropriate notification of the speed limit to motorists on the road in question and evidence that the legal speed limit has been exceeded.
 We prioritise camera resources among the existing mobile camera sites, ensuring that cameras are deployed to the areas where they are most needed.
-Each site is categorised as Red, Amber, Green or White according to a combination of:
+Each site is categorised according to:

-- The number of collisions resulting in personal injury at the camera site in the previous three years, using the guidelines for installation of a new camera site as a baseline.
+- The number of collisions resulting in personal injury at the camera site in the previous three years.

-- The mean 85th percentile speed (the speed at which 85% of vehicles are travelling at or below) according to speed surveys conducted at each site over the last three years in relation to the ACPO enforcement threshold.
+- The mean 85th percentile speed (the speed at which 85% of vehicles are travelling at or below) according to speed surveys conducted at each site over the last three years in relation to the NPCC enforcement threshold.